akuity/kargo/docs/docs/20-quickstart.md

 1. After applying the above configuration, you can view the pipeline you just created using the [Kargo Dashboard](https://localhost:31444/).

-   1. In the left-hand menu, select the <Hlt>Projects</Hlt> section
    1. Choose your `Project`, <Hlt>kargo-demo</Hlt>, from the list of available `Project`s
    1. You can find the pipeline you've created in the center of your Project screen.
    1. The pipeline consists of connected rectangles representing:
       1. <Hlt>Subscription</Hlt>: Has information about the container image repository that the `Warehouse` is subscribed to.
       1. <Hlt>kargo-kemo</Hlt>: This represents your `Warehouse`.
-It will automatically subscribe to the image and should produce Freight shortly.
+It will automatically subscribe to the image and should produce `Freight` shortly.
       1. <Hlt>test</Hlt>, <Hlt>uat</Hlt>, and <Hlt>prod</Hlt>: These are the deployment `Stage` resources.

    ![Kargo-dashboard-screenshot](../static/img/kargo-dashboard-projects.png)

 1. After a few seconds, our `Warehouse`, which subscribes to the `public.ecr.aws/nginx/nginx` container image, also should have already produced `Freight`.
-You can monitor the status of Freight in the various stages directly on the interface, where it will appear under the respective stages (`test`, `uat`, `prod`).
+You can monitor the status of `Freight` in the various stages directly on the interface, where it will appear under the respective stages (`test`, `uat`, `prod`).

    The top of the screen displays a Freight Timeline.
-As your application progresses through the pipeline, the timeline will update to show you the current stage of your Freight.
+As your application progresses through the pipeline, the timeline will update to show you the current `Stage` of your `Freight`.

     :::info
     `Freight` is a set of references to one or more versioned artifacts, which